albertoparenti/CIFO-Project/README.md

-# CIFO - Final Project
+#  Computational Intelligence for Optimization Project

-Final project for the *Computational Intelligence for Optimization* class at NOVA IMS, in S12022.

 ## The problem